Undergraduate Research Opportunity for Students

 Landscapes of Deep Time in the Red Earth of France

 The IRES program specifically targets U.S. science and engineering students from underrepresented populations, and this research program in particular seeks to foster increased representation of students of Native American heritage in geoscience.
 We also strongly encourage first-generation college students to apply.
-The program will involve a series of meetings in preparation for summer field and lab work, followed by travel to France for the field program, and approximately one week of follow-up work at OU for preparation of results.
-For students who may be interested in this program, but cannot apply for the 2018 season, note that we expect to issue a call for applicants for a 2019 and a 2020 run of the program.
+The program will involve a series of meetings (via Skype if non-Oklahoma resident) in preparation for summer field and lab work, followed by travel to France for the field program (late may-end June), and follow-up work for preparation of results (more info TBD).
+For students who may be interested in this program, but cannot apply for the 2019 season, note that we expect to issue a call for applicants for a 2020 run of the program.

 About The Research

 This project will focus on study of “redbed” and associated strata in southern France that are analogous in many ways to the redbed strata of western-central Oklahoma, and regions of the mid-continent and Colorado Plateau.
 We will study these rocks to extract information about paleoclimate from this (paleo-tropical) region of the supercontinent Pangea dating from approximately 300 Million years ago.
 Students will conduct field work and lab analyses, mentored by OU faculty and graduate students, as well as faculty from the University of Nantes, and will be guided in preparing their results for presentation (e.g. in the form of a poster presentation suitable for a professional science conference).